Skip to content

 What affects the price of personal possessions insurance?

-The price you pay for personal possessions insurance will vary depending on your insurer.
-It is an add-on you can pay for on top of your standard contents insurance and some providers charge a flat rate while others may charge you depending on the following factors:
+The price you pay for personal possessions insurance will vary depending on your insurer and policy.
+It is an add-on you can pay for on top of your standard contents insurance.
+Some providers charge a flat rate while others may charge you depending on the following factors:

 Are my possessions covered at university?